Agents

 • Description from the docstring

-• Parameters from function type annotations
+• Parameters from type annotations

-• Handler reference to execute the function
+• Handler reference for execution

 MCP Tools